Bryconops humeralis: Distribution and ecology

 Like other members of its genus, B. humeralis is found solely in northern South America.
 It was first recognized from the Orinoco Basin in Venezuela, and its range has since been established as encompassing the Orinoco, Negro, and Casiquiare rivers.
 Its affinity for blackwater habitats, such as the Rio Negro, indicates that it does not have high-oxygen needs; this is because blackwater habitats are low in oxygen, as microbes consume all available dissolved oxygen in the water.
 (Microbial decay is responsible for blackwater conditions; the breakdown of organic material releases trapped tannins into the environment.)

 Though extensive research has not been performed on B. humeralis's diet, it is known to prey on invertebrates.
 This is a similarity it shares with most other species of Bryconops (though some are documented herbivores).

-B. humeralis has not been evaluated by the IUCN.
+Bryconops humeralis has not been evaluated by the IUCN.